RosaDelic/LargeScaleBrainModelAnalysis/README.md

     Julia: Contains the codes that we implemented to perform simulations of both the homogeneous system and the large-scale brain model.
 Also contains files with examples of how these systems should be integrated and how did we compute the Lyapunov exponents.
 We also include one file with the procedure that we used to compute the Power Spectrum of the signals.

     Python: Contains the codes that we implemented to perform simulations of the uncoupled next generation neural mass model, the homogeneous system and the large-scale brain model.
 We also provide here the routine that we implemented to study the transverse instabilities that arise in the model.

+In all the Julia and Python folders, we also include the NormalizedMatrix.npz file that contains the normalized structural connectivity matrix that we used for our simulations.